apegeek/logback-kafka/README.md

 The properties you submit will be passed on to the Kafka Producer.
 A complete guide to the Producer properties can be found [here](https://kafka.apache.org/documentation.html#producerconfigs).

-An option to log to System out is provided as a sanity check while setting up.

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>
 <configuration>